 You can report that your health has got worse but if you are under 65 you will be assessed for personal independence payments which is a new benefit that has replaced disability living allowance and the criteria and test is different.
 It is best to seek advice from welfare rights to discuss your current award.
 If you are receiving disability living allowance and are over 65 then your disability living allowance claim will be looked at again but only the care part.

-Please see the online calculators.
-If you are responsible for a child or young person you may be able to qualify for child tax credits.
-You may also be entitled to working tax credits if you are working a set amount of hours and your income is low.
+Please use the online benefits calculator.
+If you are responsible for a child or young person you may be able to qualify.
+You may also be able to qualify if your income is low.

 Are there any benefits that I may be entitled to claim?

 Find out more information about any benefits that you may be eligible to claim.